 How do I stop my scalp getting itchy at festivals?

-Festivals often mean skipping washes, sweating, and heat—all of which can irritate your scalp.
+Festivals often mean skipping washes, sweating, and heat, all of which can irritate your scalp.
 Here’s how to stay itch-free:

 -

-Clean before and during event
+Clean before and during the event

 Wash your hair the morning you leave, and carry a travel-size anti-dandruff or gentle shampoo.
-Even a basic water rinse helps remove sweat, dust, and salt build-up—even when you can’t do a full wash. -
+Even a basic water rinse helps remove sweat, dust, and salt build-up when you can’t do a full wash. -

 Choose the right products